 3. Acquisition Stage

-At this stage, the customer decides to move ahead with the purchase and they add the product to the cart, make the payment, and receive acknowledgment for the same.
-The process continues until the product is delivered to the customer’s doorstep
+This is the make-or-break moment.
+At this stage, the customer will decide whether to move ahead with the purchase by adding the product to their shopping cart, giving you their payment information, and clicking purchase.
+The process continues until they receive the product.

 4. Service Stage

-Objective: To offer a good after-sales service to the converted customers
+Objective: To offer a simple, clear after-sales service experience.

 5. Loyalty Stage